birdandhike.com logo

 Approaching the jump-off point above Russell Gulch

 Below the dinosaur tracks (Wpt.
 19), the slog continues for 0.8 miles to the confluence of a large canyon that comes in from the north (UTM: 315610, 4129268).
 Beyond this side canyon, hikers can look ahead and down the canyon for a large basalt buttress on the north side.
 Approaching the buttress, use-trails depart the creek (Wpt.
 20) and head upward (Wpt.
-21) very steeply and ascending some 400 vertical-feet to a bench (Wpt.
+21) very steeply ascending some 400 vertical-feet to a bench (Wpt.
 22) overlooking the canyon.

-use-trails diverge (Wpt.
+Atop the bench, use-trails diverge (Wpt.
 23), but staying along the rim (Wpt.
 24) is the better way to go.
 After leaving the rim area, a single trail runs southwest to the Left Fork Trailhead (Wpt.
 25).

 Zion Subway